Samastic/Rechess/README.md

 		- 3. 👍put all the spaces from 2. into checkmoves
 		- 4. if checkmoves + king moves = 0, checkmate
 		- 5. if checkmoves > 0, trim all non checkmoves moves from the king's team (ingoring the king)
+		- 6. iterate through game over scenarios
+			1. 2 pieces atacking & king has no moves but there are still
 	* softCheck()
 		- slider
 			* shoot ray out in orth and diag directions